ashish-agrawal-metacube/get-technology/README.md

 We use and *recommend* Travis-CI for Continuous Integration (CI).
 If you or anyone on your team are *new* to Travis-CI, checkout our beginners [guide](https://github.com/gbohra/get-technology/tree/master/travis)

+### Sample Application
+The intent of this repository is to building maintainable ruby on rails applications.
+This example is used in GET program.

+Note: This repository is a work in progress.

+### Project Management
+[**Pivotal tracker**](http://www.pivotaltracker.com) - Simple, effective project management for agile teams.
+It's agile project management and collaboration tool.

 <br />
 <br />